 This is the step where you connect the dots between your customers’ goals and needs to what your business offers.

 Try to think from the customer’s perspective – why would you choose one service provider over their competitors; what attributes of the service provider would attract you the most; what are the deal breakers for you when choosing service providers.
-Common features that attract customers include: affordability, quality, convenience and consistency.
+Common features that attract customers include affordability, quality, convenience and consistency.

 HOW would your customers find out about your business?